kirk24788/KPS/README.md

  * `heal.aggroTank` - Returns the tank or unit if overnuked with highest aggro and lowest health Without otherunit specified.
  * `heal.lowestTargetInRaid` - Returns the raid unit with lowest health targeted by enemy nameplate.
  * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel
+ * `heal.isDiseaseDispellable` - Returns the raid unit with disease debuff to dispel
+ * `heal.raidTarget`

 #### Keys